JDongian/python-jamo/README.rst

 -------------

 Documentation is available at ReadTheDocs in `English`_ and `Korean`_.
-Korean documentation is a work in progress.
+Korean documentation is a work in progress!

-:q
-:q
-:visual
-visual

-Qa
-Qa

 Contributing
 ------------